 Included on this list are chapter books of a variety of reading levels.
-You can also look at the 3rd and 5th grade lists for additional ideas!
+Highly encourage you to look at the 3rd grade lists for additional ideas and books at varying levels as well!

 Tales of a Fourth Grade by Judy Blume (Level Q)